L\'evy processes on smooth manifolds with a connection: Proofs

+from which boundedness of supremum of $A$ follows by using the \cadlag{} property of $X$, smoothness of maps $\Gamma^k_{jm}$ and $F_{nn'},$ and the fact that integral curves $\psi$ stay inside a compact set due to small sizes of jumps and the \cadlag{} property of $X$.

-This is now a standard form of an SDE against semimartingales with the coefficients being linear, hence Lipschitz, so \cite[Thm.~7 in~Ch.~V]{ProtterIntegration} shows that there exists a unique solution $R$ of the SDE~\eqref{eq:matrixhorlift} and the linearity of coefficients implies non-explosion of the solution, i.e. process $R$ is defined until the stopping time $\widetilde{\tau}$.
-Actually, there is a subtle issue as the coefficient $A(X_{s-},J_s)R(s-)$ is not predictable, but it is still optionally measurable and the integral is against an increasing finite variation process so we may still use a trivial extension of \cite[Thm.~7 in~Ch.~V]{ProtterIntegration} (see also remarks in the proof of \cite[Thm.~3.2]{genStratonovich}).
+Thus, the coefficients of the SDE are indeed functional Lipschitz and \cite[Thm.~7 in~Ch.~V]{ProtterIntegration} implies that there exists a unique solution $R$ of the SDE~\eqref{eq:matrixhorlift} and the linearity of coefficients implies non-explosion of the solution, i.e.\ process $R$ is defined until the stopping time $\widetilde{\tau}$.
+Actually, there is a potential issue as the coefficient $A(X_{s-},J_s)R(s-)$ is not predictable, but it is still optionally measurable w.r.t. $(\mathcal{G}_t)_{t\in \RR_+}$ and the integral is against an increasing finite variation process so we may still use a trivial extension of \cite[Thm.~7 in~Ch.~V]{ProtterIntegration} (see also remarks in the proof of \cite[Thm.~3.2]{genStratonovich}).

 We claim that the frame bundle valued process $U$ given in local coordinates as $U=(X,R)$ is exactly the horizontal lift of $X$.
-It is clear that $U$ is a lift of $X$, i.e. it projects to $X$, but we still need to check that it is horizontal, more precisely, we need identify its anti-development.
+It is clear that $U$ is a lift of $X$, i.e.\ it projects to $X$, but we still need to check that it is horizontal, more precisely, we need to identify its anti-development.
 The candidate for the anti-development is given by equation~\eqref{cons:antidevelopment}, initially only for $t<\widetilde{\tau}$, and similar calculation as above shows that the sum in~\eqref{cons:antidevelopment} is almost surely convergent so that $W$ is a semimartingale.
-We need to check that $W$ is an anti-development of $U$, i.e. we need to show that $U$ solves Marcus SDE~\eqref{def:solSDEgen} when the integrator $W$ is given by~\eqref{cons:antidevelopment}.
+We need to check that $W$ is an anti-development of $U$, i.e.\ we need to show that $U$ solves Marcus SDE~\eqref{def:solSDEgen} when the integrator $W$ is given by~\eqref{cons:antidevelopment}.
 It is enough to check the defining property of Marcus SDE~\eqref{def:solSDEgen} for functions which constitute a local chart on $\pi^{-1}(O)$.

 We first take $f=\phi^\alpha$, so that $\phi^\alpha(U_t)=\varphi^\alpha(X_t)$ and note that by the representation in local coordinates of fundamental horizontal vector fields from Lemma~\ref{lemma:horInlocal} we have $H_i\phi^\alpha(u)=r^\alpha_i$ for $u=(x^j,r^k_m)$.
 Therefore,